-One thing is for sure, your marketing budget should not just be what is leftover after all of your other expenses are accounted for.
+One thing is for sure; your marketing budget should not just be what is left over after all of your other expenses are accounted for.

-Remember your Peter Drucker who said, "The business enterprise has two - and only two - basic functions: Marketing and innovation; all the rest are costs.
+Remember your Peter Drucker, who said, "The business enterprise has two - and only two - basic functions: marketing and innovation; all the rest are costs.

-Do not confuse the cost functions with the revenue driving ones like marketing.
+Do not confuse the cost functions with the revenue-driving ones like marketing.
 Typical marketing budgets for industrial and manufacturing companies typically run from 4-7% of revenue.
 Many are far lower in my experience.

 The key is to match your business goals with an appropriate amount of marketing spend and then hold the marketing team to those goals using analytics for everything they do and measuring ROI.
 Vanity metrics like impressions and views are far outweighed by measuring and tracking actual lead generation from the source of that lead all the way through revenue.

 You have the opportunity to influence prospects at three key points in the buyer journey:

-- Consideration - when they understand the issues and are deciding on the solution they are focused on
+Consideration - when they understand the issues and are deciding on the solution they are focused on

-In general you have three types of places to influence your target audience:
+In general, you have three types of places to influence your target audience:

 Paid - print ads, Pay-Per-Click, trade shows, etc

-Manufacturers must dominate their owned marketing assets first.
+Manufacturing businesses must dominate their owned marketing assets first.
 Many manufacturers skip over the owned assets and head right for the paid.
 Buy a list, pay for an ad, go to a show.
 But their website looks like a circa 1997 version of a catalog.
 Or their printed materials are shoddy.
 Or they send a garbage e-newsletter every other month sometimes.
 Or they don't tell their unique story or understand how they really help their customers.